MaximilianSti/ocmmed_mirror/cluster_instructions.md

 Launch the first script: `sbatch cluster_script_1.sh`
 You must then wait until all the computation is finished before launching the next script.
+On a slurm cluster, you can use the command `squeue -u username` to check if any of your scripts are still running.
 The script is finished once your output-path contains reaction-weights and imat-solutions for every experimental condition.

 You can then launch the second script: `sbatch cluster_script_2.sh`